-- What excites you about this challenge?

-- What was the last thing you made?

-How did that process of making and

-creating feel?
-What were some of the

-challenges you faced and how did you
+What was the last thing you made?
+How did that process of making and creating feel?
+What were some of the challenges you faced and how did you overcome them?

-overcome them?

-- What would you like to learn during this challenge? - When was the last time you felt really alive and well?
+When was the last time you felt really alive and well?
 What was happening?
 How did it make you feel?
 What are some activities you do to feel like this more often?